 A company may also be liable for the penalty, called the employer shared responsibility payment, if insurance coverage isn't affordable as defined under Obamacare.
 This may be revealed if at least one employee applies for and receives a Premium Tax Credit to help pay for coverage through an online health care Marketplace.
-However, the employer shared responsibility payment provision is being introduced in steps, so penalty exemptions may apply to 2015.
+However, the employer shared responsibility payment provision is being introduced in steps, so penalty exemptions may be available.

 Defining Affordable Coverage